Matching Gifts: The Ultimate Q&A Guide for Fundraisers

 Matching Gift Search Tool

 By investing in matching gift software that offers access to a matching gift database, you’ll hand-deliver donors updated and comprehensive information about their employer’s matching gift guidelines and forms.
+For the best results, this tool can be embedded in your donation forms, confirmation pages, Ways to Give pages, and more!

-10. What is a matching gift database?
+13. What is a matching gift database?

-Making the investment in matching gift software can provide just the boost you need to drive those match-eligible donations to completion.
+Speaking of embedding a matching gift search tool, making the investment in matching gift software can provide just the boost you need to drive those match-eligible donations to completion.
 More specifically, a matching gift database can give you access to information about thousands of company matching gift programs.

 How does a matching gift database work?

-A matching gift database is easily accessible via a search pool plugin.
+A matching gift database is easily accessible via a search tool plugin.
 This plugin can go anywhere on your website, including donation forms and dedicated matching gift pages, and allows donors to search for their eligibility in seconds.

 Here’s how it works: